 Different fabric requires different sewing machine needles.
-The most common tell tale that you need to change the needle is skipped stitches.
+The most common telltale that you need to change the needle is skipped stitches.
 The weight and type of fabric all come into play in choosing the correct sewing machine needle for the type of fabric you are sewing.
-There are also special needle to fill special needs.
-Learn about all of your sewing machine needle options to eliminate simple to solve problems.Continue to 5 of 8 below.
+There are also special needles to fill special needs; learn about all of your sewing machine needle options to eliminate simple to solve problems.Continue to 5 of 8 below.

 05 of 08

 As the sewing machine sews, where are your eyes watching?
 Don't watch the needle!
 Set a guide and watch the fabric lining up with the guide to obtain straight seams with even seam allowances.
 The guide can be on the sewing machine bed or on the presser foot.

 You may also want to experiment with needle position to obtain the results you want.
 Remember, you are in the driver's seat and you decide where the machine is going to stitch the fabric.
 Controlling the position of the stitching is your job!